All Episodes

 And it wasn't long before people figured out they're just not as good as they used to be.

-And they they haven't come back.
+And they haven't come back.

 They're still nowhere near as good as they were.

-You get hold of a Cuban cigar in 1994, somebody in aficionado will pay you if you can prove it.
+Even as recently as 1994, 1991, you get hold of a Cuban cigar in 1994, somebody aficionado will pay you, if you can prove it, a huge amount of money for a box of those things.

-Now, I'm told I haven't had a Cuban cigar in many, many moons.
+Now, I'm told, I haven't had a Cuban cigar in many, many moons.

 I'm told that they're starting to come back, but still not anywhere near because the fads dropped off.